 Note that in this simplistic example I haven't weighed the points based on the aggregated counts for each point.
 You will see hotspots over Manhattan and NYC's airports but this won't be a completely accurate picture of where all the hotspots are.

 import gmaps gmaps.configure(api_key="...") locations = [(float(row['lat']), float(row['long'])) for index, row in df.iterrows() if -80 < float(row['long']) < -70 and 35 < float(row['lat']) < 45] fig = gmaps.Map() fig.add_layer(gmaps.heatmap_layer(locations)) fig

 The Python Data Visualisation landscape is very broad, diverse and fragmented at the moment.
-It's a area of Python I expect to consolidate and mature a lot in the next few years.
-Jake VanderPlas gave an excellent talk on the subject at PyCon 2017 in Portland, its well worth 30 minutes of your time.
+It's an area of Python I expect to consolidate and mature a lot in the next few years.
+Jake VanderPlas gave an excellent talk on the subject at PyCon 2017 in Portland, it's well worth 30 minutes of your time.

 Dumping Pandas DataFrames to SQLite